Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Debug-Window.md

 | **- Not A Pure Metal Color** | Use the color picker to select the color that the debugger displays if a pixel defined as metallic has a non-zero albedo value.
 The debugger only highlights these pixels if you enable the **True Metals** checkbox.<br/>This property only appears when you select **Diffuse Color** or **Metal or SpecularColor** from the **Material Validator** drop-down. |
 | **- Pure Metals**            | Enable the checkbox to make the debugger highlight any pixels which Unity defines as metallic, but which have a non-zero albedo value.
 The debugger uses the **Not A Pure Metal Color** to highlight these pixels.<br/>This property only appears when you select **Diffuse Color** or **Metal or SpecularColor** from the **Material Validator** drop-down. |

+If the geometry or the shading normal is denormalized, the view renders the target pixel red.

 <a name="LightingPanel"></a>

 ## Lighting panel